 2012 ‘Shadowed By A Roadside’, Gaffa gallery, Sydney

 (accompanied by the book ‘Shadowed By A Roadside’)

 Ilona’s early love of all things creative was well documented on her family’s Sanyo video camera.
 Dad Fabiszewski would film an endless barrage of dance concerts, plays and shows as lil’ Lones lit up Central Coast stages in flashy leotards and far too much blush.

 After topping her year in photography at school, Ilona pursued three talents: photography, dancing and acting.
 She studied Art Photography for two years before getting a job as a photographic and studio assistant.
 Determined to broaden her horizons, she moved to London in 2003.
 It was there Ilona met Simon, worked as his Photographic Assistant and then lured him back to the land of sunshine and Speedos.

 Ilona worked as a Studio Manager in a Sydney photographic studio for two years before pursuing dance full-time.
-Kylie, eat your heart out - Simon had his very own dancing queen who wasn’t gonna stop until she had an extensive list of credits to her name as a dancer and choreographer.
+She went on to gain an extensive list of credits to her name as a dancer and choreographer.
 These include: Top 20 dancer for So You Think You Can Dance, TV show Dance Academy, TV appearances for Grammy winner Duffy and working with artists Vanilla Ice, Kylie Minogue, Jessica Mauboy and Guy Sebastian, to name a few.

 Once firmly established as a hip-hop dancer and choreographer, Ilona honed her talent for acting through short courses at NIDA, Screenwise and Screen Practice in Sydney.
 She now draws on her extensive knowledge and experience both in front of and behind the camera to manage production, direct talent, edit videos and craft emotive, personal stories from Simon’s compelling footage.